DIY Rain Chains

 SO WHAT IS A RAIN CHAIN ANYWAY?

-So, let’s have a look at some fun ideas to make your own rain chain for your home or garden.
-You can attach them to any roof you have, or replace some of your downpipes with them, or attach them to a roof that needs more run-off.
-Make sure you have a tape measure, step ladder, gloves, socket wrench, drill, chain and links, pliers, metal cutters to remove down pipes and to re-attach your new rain chain.
+So, letâs have a look at some fun ideas to make your own rain chain for your home or garden.
+You can attach them to any roof you have or replace some of your downpipes with them.
+In addition, you can also attach them to a roof that needs more run-off.

-This is a popular one, due to the beautiful oxidation that occurs when copper is exposed to the elements giving it a green patina.
-Use wire links or chain to create a string of little copper ‘buckets’, vessels or ornaments that the water will trickle and flow through.
+This is a popular one due to the beautiful oxidation that occurs when copper is exposed to the elements, giving it a green patina.
+Use wire links or chains to create a string of little copper âbucketsâ, vessels or ornaments that the water will trickle and flow through.
 Make sure the bottom of each vessel has a hole in it to allow the water to flow through.
-Plant up the containers with small plants like succulents that don’t mind periods of low water.
+Moreover, you can plant up the containers with small plants like succulents that donât mind periods of low water.

 ALUMINIUM